 He was 50 that Khorasan ruler bestowed the title of Hojjat -meaning proof, it was a title for supervisors of Ismailis.
 It invited him to come back home and hold a high rank in the missionary organization of Khorasan.
 Naser Khosrow found it his mission to propagate the Ismailis' doctrine more and more.
 Unlike his expectations, theologians and politicians turned against him, that even some of his opponents wanted him dead.

-In this dangerous situation, Naser Khosrow forced to flee and live in exile.
-Fortunately, he found Badakhshan safe as the local ruler of this remote city in north-east of Iran, welcomed him.
-People of Badakhshan respected Naser Khosrow and entitled him "Pir Shah Naser" during the last years of his life.
+In this dangerous situation, Naser Khosrow was forced to flee and live in exile.
+Fortunately, he found Badakhshan safe as the local ruler of this remote city in the northeast of Iran, welcomed him.
+The people of Badakhshan respected Naser Khosrow and entitled him "Pir Shah Naser" during the last years of his life.
 His hermitage for fifteen years in the Yamgan Mountains near Badakhshan became his last and eternal safe refuge.

 Every verse of his poems and writings mirror his character and ideology.
 Naser Khosrow is an experienced man, a knowledgeable but humble man, an honest narrator having no private motives, a religious person but not a fanatic.
 He was a master in different genres of travelogue, prose, and poetry.